-a.
+- a.
 The History Graduate Student Association (HGSA) represents student views to the faculty.
 HGSA will elect one departmental representative and an alternate annually.
-HGSA representatives may attend

-- departmental meetings.
-The HGSA is allowed one vote in the nomination process for a new departmental chair. - b.
+HGSA representatives may attend departmental meetings.
+The HGSA is allowed one vote in the nomination process for a new departmental chair.
+The HGSA is allowed one vote in choosing a candidate for new faculty hires. - b.
 The HGSA may send a representative to meetings of the Graduate Studies Committee, where this representative will have a vote unless the committee decides there is a potential conflict of interest, such as prioritizing and awarding financial aid.
-The HGSA may petition other departmental committees to present its views to these committees. - c.
-The HGSA shall elect a representative for each New Faculty Search Committee (as in section III.C.10) to serve in an ex-officio non-voting capacity.
-The student representatives shall join the committee at the point when it begins its deliberations on applications. - D. Faculty Senators.
+The HGSA may petition other departmental committees to present its views to committees. - c.
+The HGSA shall elect a representative for each New Faculty Search Committee (as in section III.C.10) to serve in an ex-officio non-voting advisory capacity.
+The student representatives shall join the committee at the point when it begins its deliberations on applications.

+D. Faculty Senators.
 The department will elect its faculty senator(s) and official alternate(s) as specified by the constitution of the faculty senate.
-The department senator(s) is/are responsible for attending faculty senate meetings and keeping the department apprised of developments affecting the department and its members. - E. Faculty Recruitment.
-Refer to III.C.10. - F. Unit Reorganization.
+The department senator(s) is/are responsible for attending faculty senate meetings and keeping the department apprised of developments affecting the department and its members.

+E. Faculty Recruitment.
+Refer to III.C.10.

+F. Unit Reorganization.
 Refer to III.C.4.d.